Mathuzan/connect4solver/README.md

 ![](docs/solved-7x6.png)

 Precalculating every possible scenario and traversing the decision tree might take a long time on large boards for the first time.
-However, cached results are stored in protobuf format and will be used again when playing a game.
+However, cached endgames are stored in protobuf format and will be used again when playing a game.

 ### Playing mode
 Start a game in an interactive playing mode: